Skip to content

 What does CIPA stand for?

 California Invasion of Privacy Act (CIPA) is a 1967 state wiretapping statute applied by courts to digital tracking technologies.
-It is separate from the Children's Internet Protection Act, a federal law governing internet filtering in schools and libraries.
+Not to be confused with the Children's Internet Protection Act, a federal law governing internet filtering in schools and libraries.

 What is CIPA compliance for a website?